 foo = "Hello World"

-print("The foo variable does NOT contain 'Hello' or 'World'")
+print("The foo variable does NOT begin with 'Hello' or 'World'")

 Did you find this article helpful?